pimvanriezen/jsh/README.md

 > yum install libmicrohttpd-devel sqlite-devel

-I'm not sure about the proper package-name for debian/ubuntu, so good luck there!
+I'm not sure about the proper package-name for Debian, Unbuntu, Arch or Hannah Montana Linux, so good luck there!

 After you took care of the dependency, building should be as simple as running a 'make', possibly followed by a 'make install'.
 The install